Snow Plowing For Newbies

 As you probably know, a front plow will consist of a blade, a mount that attaches everything to your vehicle, a hydraulic pump and pistons to move the plow up and down or left and right, and finally an electric motor that powers the hydraulic pump.
 Your vehicle provides the electricity to power that electric motor.
 Oh, and there is a remote control of some sort inside your truck that controls the plow.

 Some blades are connected to the up/down hydraulic piston via a chain, while others have the piston connected directly to the blade.
-There are a couple things to be aware of with the chain varieties (such as Western, Meyer, etc).
+There are a couple of things to be aware of with the chain varieties (such as Western, Meyer, etc).
 When you want the plow to go up, the piston extends, which picks up the chain.
 Since the chain is connected to the top of the blade, it picks the blade up.
 But realize that the blade is hanging there from a chain all the time except when it is resting on the ground.
 When traveling with the blade up, you may feel the blade bounce up and down quite a bit when hitting bumps.
-Also, when picking up the blade off the ground, it may take a couple seconds for piston to take up the slack in the chain and start picking up the blade.
+Also, when picking up the blade off the ground, it may take a couple seconds for the piston to take up the slack in the chain and start picking up the blade.
 These two “issues” are not present with a piston with a piston direct setup such as BOSS or Hiniker (and perhaps others) employs.
 Not major problems, just little things to consider.

 Weight your Rear

 When plowing, it is extremely important to make sure you have plenty of weight on your rear end, since an already front heavy truck is made even more so by adding hundreds of pounds off the front end.
-Preferably you’d like to have weight that doesn’t easily shift around.
+Preferably you’d like to have some weight that doesn’t easily shift around.
 I’ve seen everything from a huge spool of large cable, to cement blocks, or a load of gravel or wet firewood used.
 Almost anything that is really heavy should work.
 You’ll need the traction that weight provides your rear end.
 If you feel your rear end shifting around a lot while plowing, you probably don’t have enough weight back there.

 I HIGHLY recommend chaining up two (if not four) wheels when plowing.
 If your road is paved, you might try without chains or be sure to not use v-bar or spiked chains (which could damage the pavement).
 I run probably the most aggressive truck chains you have ever seen on all four wheels when plowing, but I do have more extreme conditions than many (heavy snow area, deep ditches on either side that I can’t afford to slide into, and 3 miles of road to plow).
 Also, my truck is a dedicated plow truck in the winter, so I don’t have to unchain it very often.
 If it was our primary means of transportation and had to be unchained every time we went into town, I might try plowing chainless sometimes when the conditions are right.
 But I can’t say enough good about the security that good chains afford.
 My favorite chains are made by Trygg and have long studs welded on for amazing traction.
 When plowing with chains on, you really want to use heavy duty chains with hardened steel as the stresses of plowing are hard on chains and lesser varieties don’t seem to hold up as well.